iiakshat/football_yolo/README.md

 - [Usage](#usage)
 - [Model Performance & Evaluation](#model-performance--evaluation)
 - [Contributions](#contributions)

-## Description
-The __Football Match Analysis Using YOLO__ project is an AI-powered system designed to analyze football match videos, extracting player positions, speeds, and distances covered.
-By leveraging YOLO for object detection and roboflow [football dataset](https://universe.roboflow.com/roboflow-jvuqo/football-players-detection-3zvbc/dataset/1) for fine-tuning, this project assigns team colors, tracks ball possession, and adjusts camera movements to provide a comprehensive view of player performance and match dynamics.

 ## Features
 - __Player Tracking and Team Assignment:__ Detects players and assigns them to teams based on jersey color.